input-output-hk/cardano-sl/CONTRIBUTING.md

 *  We are using [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/.)
    branching model, so pull requests need to be based on and opened against the `develop` branch.
+*  Please refer to [this guide](https://chris.beams.io/posts/git-commit/) to write a good Git commit message.

 Please note that Cardano SL uses a custom prelude [Universum](https://github.com/serokell/universum) instead of the default one.